close

 5) Vani Kola – Kalaari Capital

 Vani is also known as the Mother of Venture Capital Investing in India.
-An entrepreneur and venture capitalist, Vani Kola is a graduate in Electrical Engineering from Osmania University.
+An entrepreneur and venture capitalist, Vani Kola is a graduate of Electrical Engineering from Osmania University.
 She completed her master’s degree at Arizona State University.
 She established her first business venture in 1996: RightWorks, which was an e-procurement company.
 After four years as founder of RightWorks, she sold her 53% stake in the company for $657 million to the Internet Capital Group.
 She collaborated with Vinod Dham and Kaur Shiralagi to launch a $189 million fund backed by New Enterprise Associates (NEA).

 However, eventually, NEA decided to move out of this venture to enter the Indian market directly.
 This was when Vani and Kaur rebranded the firm as Kalaari Capital in 2011.
 At one time, Kalaari went on to become the second-largest venture capital firm in India based on assets it managed and the biggest ever run by a woman.
 Kalaari Capital is focused on investing in technology-oriented early-stage startups in India.